splunk/observability-workshop/content/en/s4r/2-initial-tour/_index.md

 {{% button icon="clock" %}}5 minutes{{% /button %}}

 The goal of this section is to make you comfortable with the UI of Splunk Observability Cloud.
-We first need to log in, then we can examine the main components of the UI, followed by a couple of exercise's to get you started.
+We first need to log in, then we can examine the main components of the UI, and a couple of exercise's to get you started.

 ### 1. Login in to Splunk Observability Cloud